Borrowing Information from an Unidentifiable Model: Guaranteed Efficiency Gain with a Dichotomized Outcome in the External Data: Proposed Estimators

 \subsection{Proposed estimator according to the efficient score $\S\eff$}

-Our next step is to proposed estimators for $\bb$ based on the efficient score $\S\eff$, especially with a misspecified error distribution $f^*(\epsilon,\x)$.
+Our next step is to propose estimators for $\bb$ based on the efficient score $\S\eff$, especially with a misspecified error distribution $f^*(\epsilon,\x)$.
 In order to present our ideas more clearly, we first consider the situation that $f_t(\x)=f_e(\x)$; i.e., $p(\x)=\pi$, a constant.
 This is a technically simpler situation.
 In reality, it is also intuitive that, it is of primary interest to first consider the situation that both sources of subjects are from the same population.
 If the statistical benefits brought by the external data are clear or convincing in this simpler case, then we further consider a more general situation that $f_t(\x)\neq f_e(\x)$.

-When $p(\x)=\pi$, the efficient score can be simplified as \be \S\eff = \kappa(\x)\S\ls + \{1-\kappa(\x)\}\frac{r-\pi}{1-\pi}\frac{z-F(c-\bb\trans\x,\x)}{E(Z\epsilon\mid\x)}\x. \ee With a possibly misspecified error distribution $f^*(\epsilon,\x)$, and subsequently $F^*(\epsilon,\x), E^*(Z\epsilon\mid\x)$, $v^*(\x)$ and $\kappa^*(\x)$, one can obtain \bse \S\eff^* = \kappa^*(\x)\S\ls^* + \{1-\kappa^*(\x)\}\frac{r-\pi}{1-\pi}\frac{z-F^*(c-\bb\trans\x,\x)}{E^*(Z\epsilon\mid\x)}\x, \ese with \bse \kappa^*(\x) = \frac{F^*(c-\bb\trans\x,\x)\{F^*(c-\bb\trans\x,\x)-1\}v^*(\x) }{\{E^*(Z\epsilon\mid\x)\}^2\{1-\pi\}+F^*(c-\bb\trans\x,\x)\{F^*(c-\bb\trans\x,\x)-1\} v^*(\x)}, \ese and $\S\ls^*$ has been defined in (\ref{eq:slsstar}).
+When $p(\x)=\pi$, the efficient score can be simplified as \be \S\eff = \kappa(\x)\S\ls + \{1-\kappa(\x)\}\frac{r-\pi}{1-\pi}\frac{z-F(c-\bb\trans\x,\x)}{E(Z\epsilon\mid\x)}\x. \ee With a possibly misspecified error distribution $f^*(\epsilon,\x)$, and subsequently $F^*(\epsilon,\x), E^*(Z\epsilon\mid\x)$, $v^*(\x)$ and $\kappa^*(\x)$, one can obtain \bse \S\eff^* = \kappa^*(\x)\S\ls^* + \{1-\kappa^*(\x)\}\frac{r-\pi}{1-\pi}\frac{z-F^*(c-\bb\trans\x,\x)}{E^*(Z\epsilon\mid\x)}\x, \mbox{ with } \ese \bse \kappa^*(\x) = \frac{F^*(c-\bb\trans\x,\x)\{F^*(c-\bb\trans\x,\x)-1\}v^*(\x) }{\{E^*(Z\epsilon\mid\x)\}^2\{1-\pi\}+F^*(c-\bb\trans\x,\x)\{F^*(c-\bb\trans\x,\x)-1\} v^*(\x)}, \ese and $\S\ls^*$ has been defined in (\ref{eq:slsstar}).
 Clearly $\S\eff^*$ preserves the mean zero property, so a corresponding RAL estimator can be proposed, with details studied later.